Solutions & techniques for repairing pipe shear breaks, misalignment, deflection & joint breaks

 2. Section replacement method with two regular couplings.

-This repair technique requires cutting out the damaged section of pipe, slipping couplings on both ends of a replacement pipe, and then closing the two couplings to complete the repair.
+This pipe repair technique requires cutting out the damaged section of pipe, slipping couplings on both ends of a replacement pipe, and then closing the two couplings to complete the pipe repair.

 3. Encapsulation repair sleeve.

 This product type is specifically designed to repair a bell or sleeve joint break without using the “section replacement method.”
 The encapsulation repair sleeve enables the utility to perform a bell or sleeve joint repair without completely shutting off the water.
 Keep in mind that performing a repair with full water pressure can be dangerous, and reducing it will better ensure worker safety.

 With encapsulation repair sleeves, utilities can avoid having to distribute much-hated “boil water” notifications, and can repair the pipeline without chlorination.
 This kind of repair is faster than the section replacement method, and allows business to continue as usual.
 On the downside, these are dedicated-size products that are very heavy and expensive.